 At the beginning making those priorities might not be easy and certainly they'll change over time, but trying to figure this stuff sooner rather than later is going to be incredibly helpful.Mark AselstineFounder at Uncorked Ventures

 We developed a successful “Influence the Influencer” marketing program to drive awareness and traction for our business.
 We executed our influencer marketing program by exhibiting at several trade shows and by direct mail ...
 As a direct result of our influencer marketing program, our sales have increased +50% in each of the last two years.
 We picked up dozens of new accounts that continually purchase products.
 Many customers tell us they were referred to us by their Architect or Code official, confirming the success of our influencer marketing program.Mark TyrolP.E., president at Battic Door Energy Conservation Products

 There are dozens of e-commerce marketing tactics.
 However, you're going to exhaust yourself if you try to implement them all at once.
 You'll burn through your resources and have no idea which campaigns worked.
 The key to success is to choose one strategy and stick to it.
 Pouring resources into one channel lets you build a marketing machine that can grow more efficient over time.
 At Company Folders, we've developed our content strategy to get more bang for its buck.
 Our content is successful because we excel at one thing instead of being mediocre at ten things.Vladimir GendelmanFounder and CEO of Company Folders

-What’s your advice to achieving e-commerce success?
+What’s your advice to achieving e-commerce success using online payment systems?
 What aspects of generating online sales are most difficult for you?
 We’d love to hear from you!